cksystemsteaching/selfie/README.md

 Again, the code can be read like a sentence in English: define a procedure `max` with two formal parameters `n` and `m` as follows.
 Given integer values for `n` and `m`, return the value of `m` if the value of `n` is less than the value of `m`.
 Otherwise, return the value of `n`.
 This is a *conditional statement*, which in C\* is called an `if` *statement*.
 The *comparison* or *logical expression* `n < m` is called an `if` *condition* which can evaluate either to *true* or to *false*.

+> Conditional: if this is true do that

 Conditional statements are a powerful concept for controlling program execution.
 But there is an even more powerful concept called a *loop statement*.
 Here is an example written in C\* featuring a `while` *loop* over a *variable* `c`:

 ```